Velocidex/velociraptor-docs/content/vql_reference/server/hunt/_index.md

-include_labels|If specified only include these labels|list of string exclude_labels|If specified exclude these labels|list of string os|If specified target this OS|string
+include_labels|If specified only include these labels|list of string exclude_labels|If specified exclude these labels|list of string os|If specified target this OS|string org_id|If set the collection will be started in the specified orgs.|list of string

 ### Description